maladroit1/my-real-estate-app/DEPLOYMENT.md

 # Deployment Guide for Real Estate Pro Forma App

+## Overview

+This app now uses a user-provided API key system for Claude AI features.
+Users will be prompted to enter their own Claude API key when they first use AI features.
+The key is stored securely in their browser's local storage.

-## Secure Deployment to Netlify
+## Deployment to Netlify

 ### Prerequisites
 1. A Netlify account (free at netlify.com)
-2. Your Claude API key from console.anthropic.com
-3. Git repository (GitHub, GitLab, or Bitbucket)
+2. Git repository (GitHub, GitLab, or Bitbucket)
+3. Users will need their own Claude API key from console.anthropic.com

 ### Step 1: Prepare Your Code

-1. **Remove any hardcoded API keys** from your code
-   - The app now uses serverless functions to protect your API key
+1. **No API keys needed in environment**
+   - Users provide their own API keys
-   - API key is only stored in Netlify environment variables
+   - Keys are stored in browser local storage
+   - Serverless function validates user-provided keys

 2. **Commit your code** (API key is already protected)
    ```bash